tomasra/pcl_monitor/MyAnalysis/ZLumiStudy/test/TagAndProbe/00README.txt

 NOTE: for some reason needs to be run 2 times after each compilation....

-Also in this case you need to generate the list of files using python buildinputlist.py -s local -n TPV0_SingleMu_Run2012B-PromptReco-v1_sorted.h /data1/ZLumiStudy/TagAndProbe/TPV0/SingleMu_Run2012B-PromptReco-v1/
+Also in this case you need to generate the list of files using python buildinputlist.py -s local -n TPV0_SingleMu_Run2012B-PromptReco-v1_sorted.h /data1/ZLumiStudy/TagProbe/SingleMu_Run2012B-PromptReco-v1/

+python buildinputlist.py -s local -n TPV0_SingleMu_Run2012A-PromptReco-v1_sorted.h /data1/ZLumiStudy/TagProbe/SingleMu_Run2012A-PromptReco-v1/

 and than you need to set it in the script: gROOT->Macro("TPV0_SingleMu_Run2012B-PromptReco-v1.h");